datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

       [datalad "get"]
           subdataset-source-candidate-origin = "ria+http://store.datalad.org#{id}"

-   With this configuration, a :command:`datalad get` can use the URL and insert the dataset ID in question into the ``{id}`` placeholder to clone directly from the RIA store.
+   With this configuration, a :dlcmd:`get` can use the URL and insert the dataset ID in question into the ``{id}`` placeholder to clone directly from the RIA store.

-   This configuration is automatically added to a dataset that is cloned from a RIA store, but it can also be done by hand with a :command:`git config` command [#f7]_.
+   This configuration is automatically added to a dataset that is cloned from a RIA store, but it can also be done by hand with a :gitcmd:`config` command [#f7]_.